-The African education system has remained underfunded for several decades.
-Most of the education institutes are situated in remote locations and lack proper infrastructure as well as qualified teaching staff.
-In line with this, governments across the region have been investing in developing a modern framework of education to provide quality education to students.
-For instance, the African Virtual University (AVU), a Pan-African Intergovernmental Organization, offers access to higher education and training in more than 27 countries in Africa, with the help of information and communication technologies.
-The University has a partner network comprising more than 50 African tertiary educational institutes as well as regional and international NGOs.
-As a result of such initiatives, there has been an increase in the adoption of e-learning technologies in Africa.
-Further, booming sales of smartphones and consumer electronics is anticipated to influence the demand for digital learning services in the region.
-On account of these factors, the market is projected to reach a value of US$ 1,813 Million by 2024.
+The education system in Africa has remained underfunded, with most institutions lacking proper infrastructure and teaching staff.
+Due to this, governmental authorities across the region have been investing in the creation of a modern education system to provide quality education to children.
+For instance, the African Virtual University (AVU), a pan-African intergovernmental organization, employs information and communication technology to provide quality education and training in more than 27 countries in Africa.
+The university has partnered with several African tertiary schools and regional and international NGOs.
+As a result of such collaborations, there has been a rise in the adoption of e-learning technologies in Africa.
+This factor is further catalyzed by the increasing sales of smartphones and other consumer electronics in the region, along with the rising digitalization in the education sector.
+Looking forward, the market is expected to grow at a CAGR of 11.5% during 2021-2026.

-- Based on product types, the market has been classified into packaged content, services and platforms.
+- Based on the product type, the market has been classified into packaged content, services and platforms.
 At present, packaged content accounts for the majority of the total market.

-- On the basis of sectors, K-12 represents the biggest sector of the e-learning industry in Africa.
-Other sectors include post-secondary, and corporate and government learning.
+- On the basis of the sector, K-12 represents the biggest sector of the e-learning industry in Africa.
+Other sectors include post-secondary, corporate and government learning, and others.

 - Region-wise, the market has been divided into South Africa, Morocco, Nigeria, Tunisia, Kenya and Others.
 Amongst these, South Africa is the biggest market, holding the majority of the market share.